AdelinoJonas/adelinoJonas/README.md

 ## Hi there I'm Jonas Adelino Neto ✌

-- 🔭 I’m alread finished web Software Development Course and trying to be a great Fullstack Web Developer.
-- 🌱 I’m currently improoving my knowledge practing and looking for a freelance job while can not get a fixed job.
+- 🔭 I'm a Fullstack Web/Android Developer in love with new tecnologies.
+- 🌱 Currently i'm working at Framework Sistems as a FullStack Developer.
-- 💬 Ask me about what you want,  my life is a opened book! 😄
+- 💬 Ask me about what you want! visit my repositories, if possible comment and help me improve my code style.
+It's always good to exchange experiences. 😄